Facebook COO won't reveal details of company's Russia probe

 In an interview with Axios on Thursday, Sandberg repeatedly refused to answer when asked whether Facebook had seen an overlap in how Russians and the Trump campaign targeted their ads toward users.

 The question of overlap is of potential significance for special counsel Robert Mueller and congressional investigators as they look for evidence of collusion between the Russians and the Trump campaign.
+Facebook has shared its data about the ads with the special counsel.

 Sandberg did say that Facebook and Congress would release data on the Russian ad targeting when they release the ads to the public next month.